coderextreme/deafblind/deafblind/README.osc.txt

 Wait for video to come up, check other Powershell.

 Wave to yourself!
+See server window go wild!

 Press ESC key in video to exit

-Press CTRL-C in osc_server.py window to exit